-Stir up this refreshing blueberry mojito cocktail in under 5 minutes using fresh or frozen blueberries, white rum, mint, and lime!
-It can be made non-alcoholic too.
+Stir up this refreshing Blueberry Mojito Cocktail in under 5 minutes using fresh or frozen blueberries, white rum, mint, and lime!
+It can be made non-alcoholic too (vegan, gluten-free).

-Blueberry Mojito might sound summery but you can make it round the year using frozen blueberries.
-Just thaw a bag and use them to make this minty and refreshing cocktail for your parties, get-togethers, or just enjoy it on a lazy day by the pool.
+Blueberry Mojito might sound summery but you can make it around the year using frozen blueberries.
+Just thaw a bag and use them to make this minty and refreshing cocktail for your back yard parties, get-togethers, and baby shower party, or just enjoy it on a lazy day by the pool.

 One serving of blueberry mojito is about 209 Kcal, not bad to sip on over the weekend, right :).

 Blueberries – Use fresh or frozen blueberries.
-If using fresh, then use them directly and if using frozen, thaw them and then use them to make the drink.
+If using fresh, then use them directly and if using frozen, thaw them and then use them to make this refreshing drink.

-Club Soda – Add soda for that fizz.
-You can replace it with sparkling water.
+Club Soda – Add club soda (soda water) for that fizz.
+You can replace it with sparkling water as well.

 White Rum – Mojitos are traditionally made using white rum but vodka and tequila will also work fine.

-Other Ingredients – Other than the above-mentioned ingredients, you will also need granulated sugar, mint leaves, lime juice, and ice cubes.
+Other Ingredients – Other than the above-mentioned ingredients, you will also need granulated sugar, fresh mint leaves, freshly squeezed lime juice, and ice cubes to make this blueberry cocktail.

 How To Make Blueberry Mojito

-Add ¼ cup blueberries to a tall high ball serving glass.
-Muddle them using a muddler or the back of a wooden spoon until nicely crushed.
+Muddle them using a cocktail muddler or the back of a wooden spoon until nicely crushed.

-Tip – If you don’t like the skin coming in your mouth, you can also puree the berries in a blender and pass the puree through a strainer.
+Tip – If you don’t like the skin coming in your mouth, you can also puree the berries in a blender.
+Pass the puree through a strainer and add the puree to the serving glass.

-Now add 10-12 fresh mint leaves, and 1 tablespoon sugar to the glass and crush some more using the muddler.
-Muddling the mint leaves will help release their flavor and will also dissolve the sugar.
+Now add 10-12 fresh mint leaves to the glass and crush some more using the muddler.
+Muddling the mint leaves will help release their flavor.

-Add 2 fl oz (60 ml) white rum, and 1 tablespoon lime juice to the glass and stir well using a tall spoon or a drink stirrer.
+Add 2 fl oz (60 ml) white rum, 1 tablespoon granulated sugar, and 1 tablespoon lime juice to the glass and stir well using a tall spoon or a drink stirrer until the sugar is dissolved.

 Note – You can skip adding rum to make a non-alcoholic version.